 M.E.I. is a “State Approved Course Provider.”
 Our provider # is 137 and can be found on Maine.gov as such.

 If you desire to become an electrician, we offer the training required to get your license, therefore we are not a degree program.

 M.E.I. is not accredited per se through a national accreditation board.
 Rather, we strive to satisfy the requirements of the state of Maine (one of the strictest in the nation).
 We do not issue a degree, but we do not make you take courses that do not pertain to becoming an electrician either.

 So what do you get?
-You will get a Certificate of Completion for each course you take and/or an official transcript that will satisfy the Maine Electrical Board to allow you to sit for your exam.
+You will get an official transcript that will satisfy the Maine Electrical Board to allow you to sit for your exam.